 All students are expected to wear their IDs at all times.
 IDs are required to access many school services, including the World Language computer lab.
 Students who violate this expectation may be subject to disciplinary action.

-I welcome you and expect you to have a fun and successful year en la clase de español.
+I welcome you and expect you to be successful in my clase de español.
 I can only hold positive and high expectations for you in class.
 For this reason, I have a Pass Only (No Fail) expectation that requires you to pass my class without exceptions.
-This will be accomplished by you and me working hard and together every single day.
-I will simply not allow you to fail and expect you to come to my class every day on time, participate fully, and work diligently en la clase de español.
-Please make a commitment with yourself and plan to do your best. ¡Sí se puede!
+This will be accomplished by you working hard every single day.
+I will simply not allow you to allow yourself to fail and expect you to come to class every day, on time, participate fully, and work diligently.
+Please make a commitment with yourself and plan to do and give your best. ¡Sí se puede!

 Be and do the best you can.

 Come to my class every single day and on time.